 The orientation is composed of social and cultural activities as well as important and useful information sessions.
 There are many social activities where you will meet people from your own country as well as other international students, while getting to know the campus and city.
 We will talk about cultural norms in Canada, in order to ease your transition and manage your expectations about the country.
 We also offer an introduction to our intercultural communication workshops.
 There are several presentations given by different services on campus to help you during your first few months of university, including information on administrative tasks, services offered on campus, insurance, medical and emergency information and the Canadian academic culture.

 Many staff members participate in the orientation in order to help your transition and answer any questions you may have.
 The team of international mentors will also welcome you, talk about their experience as upper year international students and answer your questions.
-Some cultural clubs and student associations will be present to meet you as well.

 For more information or questions concerning orientation, please contact our office.
 We look forward to meeting you!

 Arrival in Ottawa

 Airport Greeting : from August 15th to September 1st

 From August 15th to September 1st, the university will have a kiosk at the Ottawa International Airport at which the Welcome Team will provide you with general information, directions to the campus (or elsewhere) and complimentary bus tickets.

 This service will be available from 9 a.m. to 10 p.m.
 However, to make sure that someone will be waiting for you at the kiosk when you arrive, you must fill out the online registration form.